libremfg/rhize-docs/content/explanations/isa-95-diagrams.md

 ## Overview of relations, levels, and stages

 This diagram shows the top-level relations of manufacturing entities in level-3 and level-4 systems across different stages of production.
-These entities and their built-in inter-relations also are also some of the foundational objects for the Rhize data model (exposed through the Rhize [GraphQL Interface](/how-to/gql/)).
+These entities and their relationships also represent some foundational objects in the Rhize data model (exposed through the Rhize [GraphQL Interface](/how-to/gql/)).

-Outside the main diagram are relationships for certain entities.

 {{< bigFigure
 src="/images/s95/diagram-rhize-isa95-big-overview.svg"